Who are the Advocates?

 Our Advocate Board of Directors are a group of High School leaders who help organize events, create events of their own, mentor our younger advocates and recruit new advocates to the organization.
 Our board meets weekly via google chat with our Executive Director to brainstorm and prepare for upcoming events.

-Peyton Medick — FounderPeyton Medick, Founder of Peyton's Promise, is a senior at UW LaCrosse.
-She started the organization when she was eight years old and wanted to make sure children did not go to bed hungry.
-Peyton started working with the advocate program when her cousin brought forth the idea of having advocates to inspire, lead and educate people about the problem of hunger.
+Peyton Medick — FounderPeyton Medick, Founder of Peyton's Promise, started the organization when she was eight years old.
+Peyton wanted to make sure children did not go to bed hungry.
+She started working with the advocate program when her cousin brought forth the idea of having advocates to inspire, lead and educate people about the problem of hunger.
 Other than working with Peyton's Promise, She enjoys spending time with friends and family, listening to music and adventuring.
-Peyton is studying Public Administration with a minor in Communications with hopes of a career within the non-profit sector.
 Peyton looks forward to seeing what amazing things that the advocates, advocate board and this organization can do.

 |